openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - array of strings
      - An array of the tags that the learner has specified.
 The text is truncated at 8333 characters.
 If the text is truncated, only complete tag names appear in the array.
-If the learner has not specified tags, the array is empty.
+If the learner did not specify tags, the array is empty.
    * - ``truncated``
      - array of strings
      - Lists the names of any truncated fields.
-Possible values are "note_text", "highlighted_content", and "tags".
+Values can be "note_text", "highlighted_content", and "tags".
 If no fields have been truncated, the array is empty.

 ``edx.course.student_notes.deleted``
 *************************************